The Global Trade Union Roundtable on Energy and Climate

-The 2012 roundtable attendees acknowledged that ‘business-as-usual’ is no longer an option.
-The energy and climate emergency is marked by the unimpeded use of fossil fuels that is leading to ‘carbon-lock in’ and out-of-control greenhouse gas emissions on a global scale; the growing power and political influence of oil, coal and gas companies; and the inadequacy of present market-based approaches to energy transition.
+Roundtable attendees acknowledged that “business-as-usual” is no longer an option, and that the energy and climate emergency is marked by the unimpeded use of fossil fuels that is leading to ‘carbon-lock in’ and out-of-control greenhouse gas emissions on a global scale.
+At the same time, the group recognized the growing power and political influence of oil, coal and gas companies, and the inadequacy of present market-based approaches to energy transition.

-Leading climate and energy scientists Dr. James Hansen from NASA’s Goddard Institute and Dr. Robert W. Howarth from Cornell University addressed the roundtable.
+Leading climate and energy scientists Dr. James Hansen, from NASA’s Goddard Institute, and Dr. Robert W. Howarth, from Cornell University, addressed the roundtable as well.
 Dr. Hansen’s presentation is here.

 Building the TUED community

 Following the roundtable, unions were invited to join TUED and designate a representative to serve on a Global Advisory Group.
-From early 2013 to the present (early 2015) 36 unions, representing workers from 12 countries.
-Of this writing, Several Global Union Federations and national trade union centers are also participating.
+You can find the current list of participating unions and allies here.

-On May 1, 2013, TUED’s first ‘e-bulletin’ was sent out to 750 union leaders and staff of unions in many countries situated throughout the international trade union movement.
-The bulletin consists of news and analysis pertaining to energy, as well as reports on trade union and social movements struggles from around the world.
-The e-bulletins are archived here.
+On May 1, 2013, TUED’s first electronic bulletin was sent out to 750 union leaders and staff spanning the global trade union movement.
+Today, the bulletin reaches several thousand subscribers around the world.
+The bulletin provides news and analysis pertaining to energy, as well as reports on trade union and social movement struggles from around the world.
+The bulletins are archived here.

-The 2012 roundtable was convened by the Global Labor Institute (GLI), a program of The Worker Institute at Cornell, and Rosa Luxemburg Stiftung—NYC.
-In February 2015 GLI changed its name to the International Program for Labor, Climate & Environment (IPCLE), and moved over to the Murphy Institute for Worker Education & Labor Studies, which is part of the City University of New York.
+The 2012 roundtable was convened by the Global Labor Institute (GLI), a program of The Worker Institute at Cornell University, and Rosa Luxemburg Stiftung—NYC.
+In February 2015, GLI changed its name to the International Program for Labor, Climate & Environment (IPLCE), and moved to what is now the CUNY School for Labor and Urban Studies (at the time, the Joseph S. Murphy Institute for Worker Education and Labor Studies), which is part of the City University of New York.
 IPCLE and TUED are also affiliated to the Global Labour Institute Network.